purduesigbots/BLRS-Wiki/software/control-algorithms/ramsete.md

 In order to control the robot's global position, we must first know the robot's current position and know the _desired_ global position of the robot.
 We can find the robot's current position through [Odometry](../odometry.md).
 The desired global position for the robot can be a single `(x, y, theta)` point or a point along a computed path.

+## Computing Error

-The first step with any control algorithm is determining the current error.
-We can easily compute robot's error in the global frame by subtracting the desired position from the current position.
+The first step with any control algorithm is determining the current error value.
+We can easily compute the robot's error in the global frame by subtracting the desired position from the current position.

 $$
 \begin{bmatrix}